Frequently asked questions for business

 What options are available for payment terms?

-Why do I sometimes receive an estimated bill?
+Why do I sometimes receive an estimated invoice?

-Why does my bill show a charge for the Climate Change Levy (CCL) and what is it for?
+Why does my invoice show a charge for the Climate Change Levy (CCL) and what is it for?

-Why does my bill cover a period I have already been billed for?
+Why does my invoice cover a period I have already been invoiced for?

-Why does my bill sometimes show VAT at different rates?
+Why does my invoice sometimes show VAT at different rates?

 In line with current legislation, the VAT rate is applicable to business or non-domestic supplies is partially dependent on the amount of energy consumed.
 Supplies using 33 units or less (electricity) or 145 kWh or less (gas) per day during the bill period will be charged the reduced rate of VAT.
 Supplies using more than 33 units / 145 kWh per day will be charged the standard rate of VAT (subject to any VAT declarations submitted).

-If your energy consumption is around 33 units / 145 kWh per day, or if you would simply like to reduce your energy consumption, check out our energy efficiency tips.
+If you would like to keep your energy consumption under 33 units of electricity and 145 kWh of gas per day, check out our energy efficiency tips.

 Price changes for your business